cdesgrange/cdesgrange.github.io/research.md

 <b> An observer in astrophysics wears several hats: from writing the proposal and making the observation blocks, to the data acquisition, processing and analysis.
 I enjoy experiencing these different jobs.</b> In particular,

 - In 2019, I had the chance to go at Paranal to observe with SPHERE in visitor mode.
-Now, this spring/summer 2022 I am patiently waiting for my observations to be executed in service mode, still with SPHERE.
-Exciting results to come?
+I submitted ESO proposals with SPHERE, one being accepted and executed in summer 2022.
+Right now, in April 2023, I am patiently waiting for the results of JWST Cycle 2, to see if one of my proposals as PI have been accepted!

 - During a master internship at the Max-Planck Institute for Astronomy in Germany, I investigated baseline to cutting-edge image processing techniques.
 The goal was to <b>retrieve directly-imaged protoplanetary disks in near infrared to look for proto-exoplanets creating the observed substructures inside the disks</b>.
 This project was carried out in the context of the paper from Assenssio-Torres et al. 2021.